alott2223/cyber-container-platform/README.md

 Imagine having **Docker Desktop** and **Portainer** combined, but better - with a sleek cyberpunk interface, real-time monitoring, and zero cloud dependency.
 That's exactly what Cyber Container Platform delivers.

+> **Note**: This platform is actively maintained by a dedicated team of developers passionate about container management and cyberpunk aesthetics.

 Built for developers who want **full control** over their containerized applications without relying on external services.
 Whether you're running a home lab, managing development environments, or need a lightweight alternative to heavy container platforms, this is your solution.

 ### 🎯 Why Choose Cyber Container Platform?